openturns/openturns/python/doc/theory/meta_modeling/orthonormal_polynomials.rst

 | Krawtchouk\ :math:`^{\dagger}`   | :math:`\begin{array}{c} Kr^{(m,p)}_n(x) \\ \\ m \in \Nset~,~p \in [0,1] \\ \end{array}`   | :math:`\begin{array}{c} \displaystyle{\binom{m}{k}p^k (1-p)^{m-k}} \\ \\ k=0,1,2,\dots \\ \end{array}`         | :math:`\begin{array}{ccc} a_n & = & - \frac{1}{\sqrt{(n+1)(m-n)p(1-p)}} \\   \\  b_n & = & \frac{p(m-n)+n(1-p)}{\sqrt{(n+1)(m-n)p(1-p)}} \\ \\ c_n & = &  - \sqrt{(1 - \frac{1}{n+1})(1+\frac{1}{m-n})} \end{array}`    |
 +----------------------------------+-------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Notice that the Krawtchouk polynomials are only defined up to a degree :math:`n` equal to :math:`m-1`.
-Indeed, for :math:`n=m`, some factors of the denominators of the recurrence coefficients would be equal to zero.
+Notice that the Krawtchouk polynomials are only defined up to the degree :math:`m-1`.
+Indeed, for the degree :math:`n=m`, some factors of the denominators of the recurrence coefficients would be equal to zero.

-To sum up, the distribution type are reported in the table below together with the associated families of orthonormal polynomials.
+The Table below sums up the available polynomials sequences and the distribution with respect to which they are orthonormal.

 +----------------------------------------+-------------------------+----------------------------------+---------------------------------------+
 | Distribution                           | Support                 | Polynomial family                |   In the library                      |